We’ve long known that too much sitting and not enough activity can lead to obesity and diabetes—and now we can add increased cancer risk to the list.

 What’s also important to note is that prolonged sitting, even by those people who do exercise regularly, also increases cancer risk.
-The researchers suggested that standing up and getting away from our desks and armchairs can reduce the risk of colon and breast cancer.
-That’s because moving gets your circulation in motion, and reduces the build-up of cancer markers, including inflammation.
+Standing up and getting away from our desks and armchairs is integral to preventing cancer.
+That’s because moving gets your circulation in motion and reduces the build-up of markers that raise cancer risk, including inflammation.

 - Clip on a pedometer.
 Most Americans average a little over 5,100 steps per day, and less than 5,000 is considered sedentary.
 Compare that to the average 9,000+ steps logged by the Australians and Swiss, and it’s no wonder that our obesity rate is so high.
 Pedometers are a great motivator to get moving.
 In one study, women who began wearing a pedometer added 2,000 steps to their daily average.
 Begin slowly, but aim for 10,000 steps a day.